brianhanifin/Home-Assistant-Config/README.md

 ### Smoke + Carbon Monoxide Detectors
 Thanks to Carlo's article "[PSA: CHECK OUT YOUR SMOKE DETECTORS (ONCE EVERY 10 YEARS)][carlo-blog-smoke]" I realized that I have lived in my house for almost 11 years now, and we're due for new smoke detectors.

-I have added 6 of these around the house and setup an iOS alert to alert my and my wife's phones should the Smoke or CO sensor be triggered anywhere in the house.
-As they are interconnected they all appear as one device in Wink and Home Assistant! :)
+I have added 2 of these around the house and setup an iOS alert to alert my phone should the Smoke or CO sensor be triggered anywhere in the house. ~~As they are interconnected they all appear as one device in Wink and Home Assistant!~~ Unfortunatley, Wink has been super flaky and they discontinued support for the Wink 1 hub, and are running out of money.
+So I need to replace these smoke detectors with some Z-wave ones perhaps?

 ### Xiaomi
 This Chinese company makes a lot of very useful and inexpensive wireless smart home products.
 I use their Zigbee smart hub to get these devices to talk to Home Assistant.
+#### Buttons
+I use a small battery powered button to track when the dog's medicine has been prepared for the day.
+Also, a double switch unit is on my wife's bedside table to sliently operate lights and devices in our room at night.
 #### Contact Sensors
 I use their door/window sensors to turn the light in the shoe closet on and off, and remind us when we leave the Glowforge vent window open.
 #### Motion Sensors